TusharElangovan/ChatDB-DSCI551/README.md

 - **Programming Language:** Python
 - **Libraries and Frameworks:**
   - `NLTK`, `spaCy`: For natural language processing.
-  - `SQLAlchemy`: For SQL query construction and execution.
   - `PyMongo`: For MongoDB interaction.
   - `Pandas`: For dataset handling and manipulation.
 - **Databases:** MySQL, PostgreSQL, MongoDB